QuentinRa/blog.quentinra.dev/maths/r/syntax/structures.md

 * `aggregate(quant~qual, FUN=function)`

 Group the quantitative values by the qualitative factor (stats).
-The value associated at each value of the qualitative variable is the `mean` of the quantitative values of each group.
+The value associated with each value of the qualitative variable is the `mean` of the quantitative values of each group.